onlivfe/neos_rs/README.md

 So this crate doesn't guarantee correctness.
 Some of the types are based solely on educated guesses even.

+Also bring your own API client, this crate does not yet provide one.

+Though adding an API client as an optional feature is planned.

 ## Status

 Very much work in progress, check the docs for more details.